UpsidedownFalcon/IMU-Turntable/README.md

 ```
 .
-├── build              # 3D-printing files, instructions and BoM to construct the hardware
+├── build/              # 3D-printing files, instructions and BoM to construct the hardware
-├── docs               # Project development and conference paper documentation
+├── docs/               # Project development and conference paper documentation
-├── src                # Code for the webapp and controller firmware
+├── src/                # Code for the webapp and controller firmware
-├── testing            # Files from testing the High-Tech Fidget Spinner
+├── testing/            # Files from testing the High-Tech Fidget Spinner
-├── tools              # Files to select approrpriate stepper motors
+├── tools/              # Files to select approrpriate stepper motors
 ├── LICENSE.md
 └── README.md
 ```